 Soudan Underground Mine State Park

 Located on the shore of Lake Vermilion, the Soudan Underground Mine is the first iron ore mine in Minnesota.
 Today, the mine is a National Historic Landmark and it’s open to visitors, giving them the unique opportunity to hop on a metal train that goes more than 900 yards below ground and see the last remaining active mining site.

 No visit to Minnesota is complete without a visit to some of its great lakes.
 Perhaps the most beautiful of them all is Pelican Lake.
-As its name implies, it’s an area of outstanding natural beauty where you can marvel at spectacular bird and wildlife.
-Pelican Lake also offers accommodation in some of the most charming cabins in the Midwest thanks to cabin rentals MN at Birch Forest Lodge.
+As its name implies, it’s an area of outstanding natural beauty where you can marvel at spectacular birds and wildlife.
+Pelican Lake also offers accommodation in some of the most charming cabins in the Midwest.

 Split Rock Lighthouse